-With or without snow, Door County is a magical place (even in winter)
+With or without snow, Door County is a magical place to be

 This peninsula north of Green Bay is known for agritourism (and cherries), but there's so much more to The Door.